 - Determine which photographs, art, or other design elements to use

-- Develop the overall look or style of a publication, advertising campaign, or theater, television, or film set
+- Develop the overall look or style of a theater, television, or film set

 - Supervise design staff